40% off when you buy 8 items or more. Use code 40OFFSHOP at checkout.

 Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks

-2. Best Book for Depression and Anxiety: Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks — Seth J. Gillihan PhD
+2. Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks — Seth J. Gillihan PhD

 One of the best books on CBT available on Amazon, “Retrain Your Brain” is for anyone who needs help managing anxiety and depression through CBT.
-What makes this resource unique is that it features a 7-week plan based on the author’s real-life strategy with his clients.
+This resource is unique because it features a 7-week plan based on the author’s real-life strategy with his clients.
 It also includes real-life scenarios that readers can relate to.
 If you’re someone struggling with these mental health issues but you’re not seeing a therapist yet, consider getting this book.

 Overcoming Unwanted Intrusive Thoughts: A CBT-Based Guide to Getting Over Frightening, Obsessive, or Disturbing Thoughts

-3. Best Book On Intrusive Thoughts: Overcoming Unwanted Intrusive Thoughts: A CBT-Based Guide to Getting Over Frightening, Obsessive, or Disturbing Thoughts — Sally M. Winston PsyD and Martin N. Seif PhD
+3. Overcoming Unwanted Intrusive Thoughts: A CBT-Based Guide to Getting Over Frightening, Obsessive, or Disturbing Thoughts — Sally M. Winston PsyD and Martin N. Seif PhD

 CBT For Anxiety Disorders: A Practitioner Book

-4. Best Book On Anxiety Disorders: CBT For Anxiety Disorders: A Practitioner Book — Gregoris Simos and Stefan G. Hofmann
+4. CBT For Anxiety Disorders: A Practitioner Book — Gregoris Simos and Stefan G. Hofmann

 This is the best cognitive behavioral therapy book for those who are currently practicing as therapists or planning to become one.
 There are plenty of research data and treatment strategies in this book that you can use for obsessive-compulsive spectrum disorders, generalized anxiety disorder, specific phobias, and more.